ejongepier/NanoClass/README.md

 ### Quick start

-Copy your Nanopore MinION sequencing files to path: NanoClass/data/<runID>/basecalled/<sampleID>.passed.fastq.gz, where <runID> and <sampleID> are the labels you should provide in the file NanoClass/samples.csv as a comma separated table with runID,sampleID,barcode.
+Copy your Nanopore MinION sequencing files to path: NanoClass/data/runID/basecalled/sampleID.passed.fastq.gz, where runID and sampleID are the labels you should provide in the file NanoClass/samples.csv as a comma separated table with runID,sampleID,barcode.

 The entire pipeline can then be run with a single command:

-    snakemake --use-conda --cores <ncores>
+    snakemake --use-singularity --use-conda --cores <ncores>

 Where `--cores` are the number of CPU cores/jobs that can be run in parallel on your system.

 ### Customizing

-You can opt to customize the pipeline through the config.yaml, e.g. by running only a subset of the 11 classsification tools or by changing the default Silva 16S taxonomic database.
+You can opt to customize the pipeline through the config.yaml, e.g. by running only a subset of the 11 classification tools or by changing the default Silva 16S taxonomic database.
 For details on how to customize NanoClass, see the Documentation.

 ### Report